MaciejPowallo/warehouse_records/README.md

 Warehouse Records

+The application code is incomplete

-Graduate work created by Maciej Powallo in 2017.
+created by Maciej Powallo in 2017.

 All rights reserved